Chronic Stress is a Whole-Body Experience

 1Insight

-I use science to spark your curiosity and understanding of what is going on in your mind and body, so you are better equipped to choose what you can do about it.
+I use my researchers' mentality to spark your curiosity and understanding of what is going on in your mind and body, so you are better equipped to choose what you can, and want to do about it.

 3Implement

-I use the science of behavior change to help you implement these practices into your life and create habits that will last a lifetime.
-You can rest assured that burnouts are in your past.
+I use the science of behavior change, including Behavioral Design, to help you implement these practices into your life and create habits that can support you long after our work together.

 "In the end, the most difficult part is how you implement things into your life, and we really worked on that together."